ErlingSigurdson/SegMap595/README.md

 The map string is a C-style (null-terminated) string that must reflect the actual (physical) order of connections made between parallel outputs of your 74HC595 and segment control pins of your 7-segment display.

-The map string must consist of exactly 8 ASCII characters: @, A, B, C, D, E, F and G. Every character corresponds to a single segment (@ stands for a dot).
+The map string must consist of exactly 8 ASCII characters: **@, A, B, C, D, E, F and G**.
+Every character corresponds to a single segment (@ stands for a dot).
 The first (leftmost) character in the map string corresponds to the 7th (most significant) bit of the IC's parallel output (Q7 output), the second character corresponds to the 6th bit (Q6 output), etc.